natebarksdale/natebarksdale.github.io/src/content/blog/2008-10-23-the-places-we-live.md

 description: Explore the lives of a billion people living in slums through immersive photography and personal stories.
 emoji: 🌍
 tags:

+- 🧉 South America
+- 🦁 Africa
+- 🌍 Culture-Making.com
 - 🌍 Society
 - 🏙️ Population
 - 🏙️ Migration
 - 🗺️ States
   haiku: |
   In shadows they thrive,
    Homes of hope and struggle soar,
    Life's pulse in the dust.
   coordinates: [-3.139, 73.023]
----

 the [VSL:Web](http://web.archive.org/web/20111017185433/http://www.veryshortlist.com/web/daily.cfm/review/712/Photograph/the-places-we-live/?tp) post for 23 October 2008

----

 > One _billion_ people live in slums.
 Their numbers are supposed to double over the next quarter-century.
 So: Who _are_ those people — and what must their lives be like?
 >